DPlayer234/houston-tools/README.md

 Also note that messages in nsfw channels are still tracked for sfw board channels.
 In this case, a small embed with a message link will be posted instead of a forward.
 If the board channel itself is nsfw, it will always be a forward.

 The name is purely cosmetic and may be displayed in places where a channel name may be expected but channel mentions aren't valid.

+The order that the boards are declared in will be used for display, like in the overview or during auto-complete of board names.

 The following commands will be enabled: